-Hillsdale College Washington, D.C.
-Campus
+Hillsdale College Washington, D.C., Campus

-HILLSDALE COLLEGE WASHINGTON, D.C.
-CAMPUS Located in the nation's capital, the Allan P. Kirby, Jr., Center for Constitutional Studies and Citizenship and the Steve and Amy Van Andel Graduate School of Government are the primary educational endeavors of the Hillsdale College Washington, D.C. campus.
-In addition to hosting our longstanding undergraduate semester program, the Washington-Hillsdale Internship Program (WHIP), the D.C. campus offers a variety of programs to students, citizens, policymakers, and lawmakers.
-All of Hillsdale in D.C.'s programs are dedicated to pursuing the thought and actions required to restore and maintain constitutional self-government in the United States.
-For more information, visit dc.hillsdale.edu.
+HILLSDALE COLLEGE WASHINGTON, D.C., CAMPUS Located in the nation's capital, the Allan P. Kirby, Jr., Center for Constitutional Studies and Citizenship and the Steve and Amy Van Andel Graduate School of Government are the primary educational endeavors of the Hillsdale College campus in Washington, D.C.
+In addition to hosting the Washington-Hillsdale Internship Program (WHIP), the Kirby Center offers a variety of programs to students, citizens, policymakers, and lawmakers.
+The Van Andel Graduate School of Government offers a Master of Arts in Government to graduate students in Washington, D.C., focused on political thought and culture, American politics, and statecraft.
+Both of these programs are dedicated to pursuing the thought and actions required to restore and maintain constitutional self-government in the United States.
+For more information, see the Hillsdale in D.C. website.